×

 Mission

-The Loyola Archives & Special Collections currently holds over 15,000 linear feet of archival collections focusing on Chicago history, Catholic history, United States history, business, university history, politics, civil rights, and entertainment, among other subjects.
+The Loyola Archives and Special Collections currently holds over 15,000 linear feet of archival collections focusing on Chicago history, Catholic history, United States history, business, university history, politics, civil rights, and entertainment, among other subjects.

 The Rare Book Collection holds over 22,000 rare books in multiple languages including Latin, English, French, German, Spanish, Portuguese, Italian, Chinese, Dutch, Polish, Native American languages, Gaelic, Arabic, Greek, Japanese, and Hebrew; and has strengths in British and American history, British and American literature, British drama, theology, philosophy, exploration and travel, medicine, and the sciences.
 A highlight of the collection is the Jesuitica collection.
 Spanning across disciplines and subjects, the Jesuitica collection includes a first edition of the Spiritual Exercises, Chinese mission texts, sermons, and books by notable Jesuits such as Boscovich, Kircher, and Charlevoix.
 It is also notable for its anti-Jesuit works.
 Considered one of the major collections of Jesuitica in the United States, it is internationally recognized.